Shogun

 The office of shogun was in practice hereditary, although over the course of the history of Japan several different clans held the position.
 The title was originally held by military commanders during the Heian period in the eighth and ninth centuries.
 When Minamoto no Yoritomo gained political ascendency over Japan in 1185, the title was revived to regularize his position, making him the first shogun in the usually understood sense.

-It is often said that one must be of the Minamoto lineage to become a shogun, but this is not true.
-While it is true that the Minamoto lineage was respected as a lineage suitable for the position of shogun, the fourth and fifth shoguns of the Kamakura shogunate were from the Fujiwara lineage (although their mothers were from the Minamoto lineage), and the sixth through ninth shoguns were from the imperial lineage.
+While the Minamoto lineage was respected as a lineage suitable for the position of shogun, the fourth and fifth shoguns of the Kamakura shogunate were from the Fujiwara lineage (although their mothers were from the Minamoto lineage), and the sixth through ninth shoguns were from the imperial lineage.
 Oda Nobunaga, who claimed to be a descendant of the Taira clan, was approached for the position of shogun a month before his death.

 The shogun's officials were collectively referred to as the bakufu (幕府) ('tent-government').
 They were the ones who carried out the actual duties of administration, while the imperial court retained only nominal authority.
 The tent symbolized the shogun's role as the military's field commander but also denoted that such an office was meant to be temporary.
 Nevertheless, the institution, known in English as the shogunate (/ˈʃoʊ.gən.eɪt, -@t, -It/ SHOH-gən-ayt-,_--ət-,_--it), persisted for nearly 700 years, ending when Tokugawa Yoshinobu relinquished the office to Emperor Meiji in 1867 as part of the Meiji Restoration.
 This term bakufu only began to be actively used in the 1800s to emphasize that the emperor was the legitimate ruler of the country.
 During the Tokugawa shogunate the shogunate was officially called kōgi (公儀).